sashasidak/browserstek/README.md

 Next:
 1) Integrate Jankins in project
-3) Integrate massage in Telegram - done
+2) Integrate massage in Telegram - done
-4) Do scidule
-5) Do Run tests from TelegramBot
+3) Do Run tests from TelegramBot